keenanpayne/keenanpayne.com/posts/why-i-am-voting-for-kamala-harris-2024-election.md

 {% include type/question.html, content: "Will your problems be solved, or will your life be better if illegal immigrants are deported and immigration into our country is made more difficult?" %}

 I not find Donald Trump's anti-immigrant policy to be racist, but wholly unproductive and antithetical to what our country needs.
 We *need* immigrants to help our country grow and prosper, and we need a legal and ethical way for legal immigration to occur.
-Furthermore, prioritizing the inhumane deportation of immigrants solves nothing other than to further our own inhumanity, as we seek to punish others for simply wanting to live a better life and be productive members of society.
+Furthermore, prioritizing the inhumane deportation of immigrants solves nothing other than to further our own inhumanity, as we seek punishment for others simply wanting to live a better life and be productive members of society.

 As outlined in his policy platform, Donald Trump doesn't only want to deport illegal immigrants.
 He also seeks to "deport pro-Hamas radicals."
 What exactly does this mean?
 How do you classify who is a "pro-Hamas radical"?
 Is anybody protesting for Palestinian rights a "pro-Hamas radical"?
 Are American citizens protesting for Palestinian rights open to deportation?
 This is a terrifying thought to consider.